Geonovum/KP-APIs/API-strategie-extensies/ext-many-to-many-relations.md

 }
 ```

-However, in this scenario the PATCH operation is sent by the API Provider hosting the authors resource and not by the consumer application.
-For the consumer application this second PATCH operation should be hidden; therefore we use the term 'single PATCH operation' in the title of this section.
-Moreover, it is assumed that this second PATCH operation is sent in an reliable way, for instance with some kind of resend (and deduplication) mechanism.
-When such a reliable messaging infrastructure is not available the reader is referred to section 'Related resources that can not be safely synchronized'.
+However, in this scenario the PATCH operation is sent by the API Provider hosting the `authors` resource and not by the consumer application.
+For the consumer application the second PATCH operation should be hidden; this is exactly the reason why we use the term 'single PATCH operation' in the title of this section.
+Moreover, it is assumed that the second PATCH operation is sent in an reliable way, for example with some kind of resend (and deduplication) mechanism.
+When such a reliable messaging infrastructure is not available, the reader is referred to section _Related resources that can not be safely synchronized_.

 ### Solution 2: use sub-resources with side-effects